Authors of section

 Positioning in Braun frame with 3–4 kg traction

 The illustration shows a tibia fracture immobilized with calcaneal traction and supported on a Braun frame.
 The frame supports the thigh and the proximal tibial segment.
 Pressure against the thigh provides counter traction.
-The traction force and frame with fabric supports maintain fracture alignment.
+The traction force, and the frame with its fabric supports, maintain fracture alignment.

-The non-elastic supports on the Braun frame are arranged to leave a gap, which allows wound care without changing the leg position.
+The non-elastic fabric supports on the Braun frame are arranged to leave a gap, which allows wound care without changing the position of the leg.

 Construction of a Braun frame

 Braun frames may be difficult to obtain.
-A satisfactory Braun frame can be made from metal bar stock (5 mm x 20 mm) according to the illustration.
+A satisfactory Braun frame can be made from metal bar stock (5 mm x 20 mm) as shown in the illustration.

 5. Introduction to tibial fracture reduction and cast application